SmoothWAN/SmoothWAN-docs/docs/rpi4.md

 ### Troubleshooting

 ## Restarting on large downloads or livestream test
-Indicates poor power supply, use the official RPi power supply or a 5.3V adapter and a USB-PD Type-C cable.**
+Indicates poor power supply, use the official RPi power supply or a 5.3V adapter and a USB-PD Type-C cable.

 ## Red LED flashing erratically
-Indicates poor power supply.**
+Indicates poor power supply.

 ## Unable to connect to "SmoothWAN Setup" SSID
 Setup in close proximity to the Pi, signal is not an indicator to use.
 Cause: RPi's internal Wi-Fi "ACK-drop" interval is very short and not adjustable.

-** For stability, you can reduce power consumption as well as performance (~180-Mbit) by editing `config.txt` in SD and adding `arm_freq=1000` at the end of the file.
+For maximum stability, you can reduce power consumption as well as performance (~180-Mbit) by editing `config.txt` in SD and adding `arm_freq=1000` at the end of the file.